SylvainRoy/ttemacs/readme.md

 Description
 ===========

-I can only admit this toy project is a little geeky...

-Anyway, if you have ever dreamt of playing EDIFACT injection files right from Emacs, this is for you!
+Have ever dreamt of injecting Interactive EDIFACT (IEDI) messages right from Emacs?
+Here is a way to do that.

-This module allows you to define injection files in a Test Tool Server fashion.
-(Not exactly the same syntax, though.
-We are here in a Lisp world).
+This module allows you to define injection files using very little elisp.

 No documentation...
 Just check the file 'example.el'.
 It gives a pretty complete overview of the whole thing.

-It is probably better if you know 'some' elisp.
-You don't have to, though.
+It is probably better if you know elisp and Edifact.
+No need to know much, though.

+The only supported transport protocol is ERPLv2.

 Installing
 ==========